 Traveling this much has required a ton of flexibility from my employer, my colleagues, and myself.
 Often, this kind of freedom only comes once you’ve established trust and rapport with your superiors in your workplace.
 Personally, travel can be exhausting and difficult to execute.
 It’s not easy, but travel is within your reach even if you work 40+ hours a week.

 Although everyone’s situation is different, there are a few universal ways you can maximize your travel time throughout the year.
 In this post, I’ll break down the methods I use to find time to travel with my hectic job.
+If you’ve been reading inspiring travel quotes, looking at dreamy Instagram photos, and wishing you were traveling, it’s time to take the leap.
 Hopefully, these tips will be helpful for those of you with a full-time job who dream of seeing the world more in the upcoming year!